dashingsoft/pyarmor/src/user-guide.md

 First obfuscate all scripts in build machine.

 For standalone package, copy all the files in output path "dist" to target machine

 For package which used by other scripts:

-* Copy all the runtime files in any python search path.
+* Copy all the runtime files to any python search path in target machine.
 Generally, all the files in the output path `dist` are required in runtime.

-* Add bootstrap code before imported obfuscated package
+* Add 2 extra lines in python script before imported obfuscated package in target machine

 ```
     from pytransform import pyarmor_runtime